AlgoriX Policies

 To Comply with Legal Requirements.
 If deemed necessary and appropriate, information may be shared (i) in line with applicable law, including laws outside the End-User’s country of residence, (ii) to comply with legal processes, such as subpoenas, warrants, and others; (iii) as required by government authorities, including and excluding government authorities of End-Users’ country of residence; (iv) to protect our business, rights, privacy, and safety, and those of our subsidiaries and Clients, and finally, (iv) to ensure our terms and conditions are enforced, (v) to pursue legal action and contain damages we may sustain in relation to such activities.

 In connection with the GDPR, CCPA, and other relevant Privacy Laws, the AlgoriX Opt-Out process describes the steps you need to take to request the deletion or pull-out of data being used by our platform for interest-based advertising, and cross-device targeting purposes.
+We do not “sell” your information as that term is used in the CCPA and regulations, but you may opt-out of having your information shared for the purposes of targeted advertising or what is called “third-party segment” creation identifying audience segments with common demographics.

 You can opt-out by clicking the button below: